 Elmer and Snake demonstrate loyalty and teamwork as friends to tackle a challenge together, without antagonizing anyone.
 Reliance on and commitment to each other in friendship are the foundations of trust.

 “A Bargain for Frances” by Russell Hoban, illustrated by Lillian Hoban

 In this story, Frances the badger’s urge for a one-upmanship over her neighbor friend Thelma teaches them both a lesson about telling the truth and forgiving each other.
 When Thelma tricks Frances into selling her china tea set, Frances is hurt that she was hoodwinked by her so-called friend.
 She tricks Thelma in turn, and the latter then feels the shame earlier felt by Frances.

 However, the hurt of both is short-lived, as Frances quickly discovers that there is little victory in getting even — she’d rather have a friend and forget about settling scores.
 Thelma agrees to the truce and the story ends with their friendship restored.

 “Let’s Be Enemies” by Janice May Udry, illustrated by Maurice Sendak

 The title of this short book allows for the possibility of differences to enter a friendship.
-Friends one day, enemies the next; children can know that social dynamics change and that that is just fine.
-John and James are friends who decide to be enemies after John is fed up with James always wanting to be the boss.
+Friends one day, enemies the next; children can know that social dynamics change — and that is just fine.
+John and James are friends who decide to be enemies after John becomes fed up with James always wanting to be the boss.
 John ends the friendship ... for all of one minute.

-That break is all that the two friends need to reset, and then they are back to being pals.
+That break is all the two friends need to reset, and then they are back to being pals.
 Sometimes friends just need a break from one another!